Skip to main content

 • List accounts — see all connected social accounts and their status

-• Create posts — draft content for any combination of platforms
+• Create posts — content for any combination of platforms

 • Schedule posts — set a specific date and time for publishing